 You should see printed;

-Help on built-in module sys: NAME sys FILE (built-in) MODULE DOCS http://docs.python.org/library/sys DESCRIPTION This module provides access to some objects used or maintained by the interpreter and to functions that interact strongly with the interpreter.
+Help on built-in module sys: NAME sys MODULE REFERENCE https://docs.python.org/3.5/library/sys.html The following documentation is automatically generated from the Python source files.
+It may be incomplete, incorrect or include features that are considered implementation detail and may vary between Python implementations.
+When in doubt, consult the module reference at the location listed above.
+DESCRIPTION This module provides access to some objects used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 Dynamic objects: argv -- command line arguments; argv is the script pathname if known path -- module search path; path is the script directory, else '' modules -- dictionary of loaded modules

 q to exit the help)

 Now, assuming that you have a copy of checkmain.py in your current directory, you can compare this documentation to the documentation for the

 checkmain script that we wrote in the last session.
 Type;